Soak up the sun,

 Flickertail Solar Project

-Flickertail Solar Project, LLC is proposing an up to 300 megawatt (MW) alternating current (AC) solar energy facility and a potential battery energy storage system (BESS) capable of up to 150 MW/600MWh hours of storage in Richland County, North Dakota.
+Flickertail Solar Project, LLC is proposing an up to 300 megawatt (MW) alternating current (AC) solar energy facility in Richland County, North Dakota.
 This project has the potential to power up to 59,000 homes annually.
 We are excited to be working in partnership with the Township, County officials, and landowners to bring residents the opportunity to host a clean, environmentally compatible, renewable energy project.

 Project Information